Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

 {% include "./includes/conformance.md" %}

 !!! note "Conformance and tests"
-    Implementations MUST follow the specification for the scope they have claimed (e.g., selected targets/features).

     The official [conformance tests]({{git_test_link('rdf')}}) provide
     objective verification for the declared scope.
-    These tests determine whether an implementation is conformant to this specification for its claimed applicability.
+    These tests determine whether an implementation is conformant to this specification for its claimed scope.

     More information about the tests is available on the [test cases](../conformance/tests.md) page.